freitaucher/reinforcement_learning/README.md

-# reinforcement_learning
+# Reinforcement Learning: explicit demo

-example showing explicit principles
+## What it is all about